AlextheYounga/us-federal-code/usc/title-2-the-congress/chapter-24-congressional-accountability/frontmatter.md

 1316a.
 Legislative branch appointments.

+1316b.
+Rights and protections relating to criminal history inquiries.

 1317.
 Prohibition of intimidation or reprisal.

 #### Part B—Public Services and Accommodations Under Americans with Disabilities Act of 1990 ####